-1 those lines.
-And, you know, in addition, I did have a 2 whole introduction prepared; but I think I would like to 3 just get directly to the crux of what exactly are the 4 design elements of this web store that were designed by 5 the defendants, what exactly the defendants did, and 6 what exactly Pagourtzis did.
+those lines.
+And, you know, in addition, I did have a 1 whole introduction prepared; but I think I would like to 2 just get directly to the crux of what exactly are the 3 design elements of this web store that were designed by 4 the defendants, what exactly the defendants did, and 5 6 what exactly Pagourtzis did.
 I want to get to that 7 point.
 8 So, the federal law, the Youth Handgun 9 Safety Act, makes it illegal for anybody under the age 10 of 18 to possess handgun ammunition.
-It also makes it 11 illegal for anyone, FFL or not FFL, to sell handgun 12 ammunition to anyone they know or have reasonable cause 13 to believe is under the age of 18.
-And also under 14 Federal law, it is illegal to aide and abet someone 15 having possessing handgun ammunition of a minor and 16 to conspire to cause someone to have handgun ammunition 17 if they are a minor.
-18 So, what LuckyGunner and the Mollenhour 19 Gross defendants did is design a web store that they 20 advertise to their customers is a hundred percent 21 automated; in other words, no human interaction with 22 their customers.
-Their the way that you purchase 23 ammunition on LuckyGunner, there's no place for the 24 customer to input their age, for it to, you know, scan 25 their ID, to do anything along those lines.
+It also makes it illegal for anyone, FFL or not FFL, to sell handgun 11 12 ammunition to anyone they know or have reasonable cause 13 to believe is under the age of 18.
+And also under 14 Federal law, it is illegal to aide and abet someone having -- possessing handgun ammunition of a minor and 15 16 to conspire to cause someone to have handgun ammunition 17 if they are a minor.
+18 So, what LuckyGunner and the Mollenhour Gross defendants did is design a web store that they 19 20 advertise to their customers is a hundred percent 21

+Gross defendants did is design a web store that they advertise to their customers is a hundred percent automated; in other words, no human interaction with their customers.
+Their -- the way that you purchase ammunition on LuckyGunner, there's no place for the customer to input their age, for it to, you know, scan their ID, to do anything along those lines.
 There's

-1 just no possibility for LuckyGunner to actually know the 2 age of the customer; and then on top of that, they 3 provide customers an option to get their ammunition 4 delivered without any adult signature.
-5 Why that's an option on a website that 6 only sells products that are only permitted to be 7 possessed by an adult, there's really no reason for 8 that.
-They don't require you to have a be old enough 9 to have a credit card.
-They don't even require you to 10 set up an account.
-Basically, they make very clear to 11 the customer, to the minor customers that are shopping 12 there, that they don't check your age and that and 13 that the customers know their age won't check.
-14 I think it's very telling that Dimitrios 15 Pagourtzis, when he went onto the website, he used his 16 real name.
-He knew that his age wouldn't be checked 17 even though he was 17 years old; and just I do want 18 to make a correction for the record.
-You know, I think 19 Mr. Lothson said that, you know, we have alleged that 20 Dimitrios Pagourtzis checked the box, checked the terms 21 and conditions box 22 THE REPORTER: Slow down.
-23 THE COURT: Slow down for our court 24 reporter so she can take this down.
-25 MS. LEFKOWITZ: I'm sorry.
+'''

+just no possibility for LuckyGunner to actually know the

+1

+2

+age of the customer; and then on top of that, they

+provide customers an option to get their ammunition

+3

+delivered without any adult signature.

+4

+5

+Why that's an option on a website that

+only sells products that are only permitted to be

+6

+7

+possessed by an adult, there's really no reason for

+8

+that.

+They don't require you to have a -- be old enough

+to have a credit card.
+They don't even require you to

+10

+set up an account.
+Basically, they make very clear to

+the customer, to the minor customers that are shopping

+11

+12

+there, that they don't check your age and that -- and

+13

+that the customers know their age won't check.

+14

+I think it's very telling that Dimitrios

+Pagourtzis, when he went onto the website, he used his

+15

+16

+real name.
+He knew that his age wouldn't be checked

+17

+even though he was 17 years old; and just -- I do want

+to make a correction for the record.
+You know, I think

+18

+Mr. Lothson said that, you know, we have alleged that

+19

+20

+Dimitrios Pagourtzis checked the box, checked the terms

+and conditions box --

+21

+22

+THE REPORTER:

+Slow down.

+23

+THE COURT: Slow down for our court

+24

+reporter so she can take this down.

+25

+MS. LEFKOWITZ:

+I'm sorry.
 I always talk

+'''